Kanab, Utah is a great place to stay for a family vacation!

 In 2009 we attended my brother’s wedding in Phoenix.
 We were living in Cedar City, Utah at the time, so the drive was only about 8-9 hours.
 We had a lovely weekend celebrating my brother and his new wife, and then we drove home.
 On the drive home we hit some major weather and then literally watched the transformer in Kanab go out when we were a few miles away.
 We had planned to gas up there, but when we arrived to the entire town being out of power we were forced to find a hotel in Kanab and stay the night.

 I’ll never forget trying to check in and pay—the hotel staff was using candles and flashlights to see by and since the computers were down, they were manually checking us in somehow.
-Once we were checked in we had to climb a couple flights of stairs (no elevators!) to get up to our room by the light of The Maestro’s little flip phone.
+Once we were checked in we had to climb a couple flights of stairs (no elevators!) to get up to our room by the light of my husband’s little flip phone.

 Until recently, that was my only real experience with Kanab–driving through many times on our drives between Arizona and Utah (we lived in the Phoenix area before living in Cedar City), sometimes stopping to eat or gas up, and then our epic power outage adventure.

 Since that night spent in Kanab, we’ve learned that Kanab and its surrounding areas have some pretty amazing things to do!
 Its perfectly central location to many different locations makes it a perfect vacation spot.
 If you’re looking for an awesome vacation in Southern Utah, don’t overlook Kanab and its proximity to activities that your family will really enjoy.